CommonEvaluationPlatform/CEP/README.md

 If using RHEL7, you need to ensure gcc 7.x.x+ is installed.
 This can be found in the `rhel-workstation-rhscl-7-rpms`  or `rhel-server-rhscl-7-rpms` repos, whose available is RHEL subscription dependent.
 Once the repo is enabled, the appropriate gcc can be installed by running `sudo yum install devtoolset-7-gcc-c++`.
 Once installed, you want to run `scl enable devtoolset-7 bash` (or whatever version you have installed) to ensure g++ maps to the new version.

+After building the riscv-tools per the Chipyard instructions and sourcing the `<CEP_ROOT>/env.sh` script, you'll need to install `libcrypto++-dev` for your environment.

 ## Repository Directory Structure
 Providing a complete directory structure is impractical, but some items are highlighted here.
 It is worth noting that most of the structure is inherited from Chipyard.